 The walled compound is accessed through gates on 1923 Micheltorena Street in Silver Lake’s Moreno Highlands.
 A driveway takes you up to a circular motor court with grounds adorned with rose gardens and, once upon a time, a citrus orchard, grape arbor, terraced fountains and a wishing well.

-Since its completion in 1923, the property has served as a personal residence where luminaries of Hollywood’s Golden Age attended roaring parties and lavish Sunday lunches, a school for girls, convent for Franciscan nuns, and since 1998 current owner Dana Hollister rented the space out for filming, photoshoots, weddings and special events to help her fund the careful restoration of the Mansion and grounds.
+Since its completion in 1923, the property has served as a personal residence where Hollywood’s Golden Age luminaries attended roaring parties and lavish Sunday lunches.
+Its also been a school for girls and a convent for Franciscan nuns.
+Since 1998 current owner Dana Hollister has rented the space out for filming, photoshoots, weddings, and special events to help her fund the careful restoration of the Mansion and grounds.

-Awaiting its next steward, the historic property falls under the City of Los Angeles Use Code 7500 that allows for Institutional Use such as Philanthropic, Educational or other.
+The historic property falls under the City of Los Angeles Use Code 7500, allowing for Institutional Use such as Philanthropic, Educational or other.
 Asking price is $39.995 million.